Surnames – Letters A – I

 Armstrong – married Boone.
 John Armstrong who may have been born in England or Scotland or was born a few years after the family immigrated to America.
 The Armstrong family were from the Borderlands of Scotland and England.
 They were Borderers, which is to say, inhabitants of the Anglo-Scottish borderlands, and so, hailing from Northern English counties such as Cumberland, Westmoreland, Northumberland, Yorkshire and Lancashire, and counties of the Scottish Lowlands, such as Ayrshire, Dumfriesshire, Roxburghshire, Berwickshire and Wigtownshire.
 His father is thought to be John Armstrong who came to America in 1653.
 They were early settlers in Colonial Maryland.
 They are found in the church records of All Hallows Parish, Anne Arundel, Maryland.
 He died in Baltimore County Maryland.
 He married Jane Boone, who was the sister of Capt.
 Humprey Boone.
 Related lines: Hicks, Norris, Shepherd.

-Attaway – Quakers in Perquimans, North Carolina.
-Married Henby/Henly.
+Attaway – Judith Attaway married John Henby/Henly.
+They were Quakers in Perquimans, North Carolina.
 Related to my Lamb line.

 Babault